Today's Tuesday β’ 7 mins read

 Subjective Well-Being is not just about how fit or happy you are now, or how many material possessions you have.
 It is about how you look at and evaluate your whole life, including your emotions, relationships, and sense of purpose in life.

-Five parts of Subjective Well-Being are:
+5 Parts of Subjective Well-Being

 - Cognitive Component: This is the logical, rational measure of your life satisfaction.
 It finds out how content and fulfilled you feel with your lot (circumstances) in life as a whole.
 Measured by Satisfaction with Life Scale (SWLS).

-- Positive Affect: This measures your positive emotions — joy, enthusiasm, and contentment.
+- Positive Affect: This measures your positive emotions β joy, enthusiasm, and contentment.
 Feeling positive feelings is a must-have part of overall well-being.
 Measured by Positive and Negative Affect Schedule (PANAS) and Subjective Happiness Scale (SHS).

 - Negative Affect: This considers the presence of negative emotions like sadness, anxiety, and anger.
 A key part of one's subjective well-being is reducing unpleasant feelings in life.
 Measured by Positive and Negative Affect Schedule (PANAS).

-- Eudaimonic Well-Being: This is a deeper aspect — it focuses on Meaning and Growth.
+- Eudaimonic Well-Being: This is a deeper aspect β it focuses on Meaning and Growth.
 It measures how well you have fulfilled your human potential.
 It involves recognizing that your life has purpose and that you are becoming the best version of yourself.
-Measured by Ryff’s Scales of Psychological Well-Being and Flourishing Scale (FS).
+Measured by Ryff's Scales of Psychological Well-Being and Flourishing Scale (FS).

 - Social Well-Being: This is about having good connections with family and friends.
 It is about how you feel like you belong to a community and that people care about you.
 This sense of belonging and feeling like you fit in with your community is important for your overall well-being.
 Measured by Social Well-Being Scale and UCLA Loneliness Scale.